abhx7/Aerospace-Engineering/Theory/GasDynamics.md

 - If area is decreasing, for subsonic flow, velocity increases and density decreases and vice versa for supersonic flow
 - If no area change (at throat of the CD nozzle), at sonic speed there is a finite change in velocity, it is a Laval nozzle and if M is not equal to 1, there is no velocity change, it is a Venturi nozzle

-Isentropic perfect gas relations for pressure, temperature and density betweent the static and stagnation quantites
+Isentropic perfect gas relations among pressure, temperature and density between the static and stagnation quantites and for each with Mach number and specific gas constant.

+Values of pressure and temperature ratios at sonic condition.
+Also the relation to area ratio.

+Pressure drops as fluid flows through nozzle due to increase in M. When this hits a limit at infinity, there is a finite flow speed, the maximum possible (in an inviscid steady state flow) [Equation].
+(2 ways to derive)

+# Converging nozzle
+Pressure ratio variation curves

+# Bernoulli's for compressible flow

+the equations, starting point of derivations and assumptions